Stop Pond and Lake Odors at the Source

 The mixing of the surface and lower waters causes the release of the once trapped hydrogen sulfide and results in a mass emission of very foul gas and an unpleasant October surprise.
 In addition to the foul smell, this mixing can also cause fish kills, algae blooms and other problems.

-How you can avoid the problem – aeration !
+How you can avoid the problem – properly sized aeration !

 The best way to avoid the problems associated with seasonal turnover is to prevent your pond from stratifying in the first place by encouraging consistent water mixing all year round.
 While the water of shallow ponds can be mixed just by wind action, deeper ponds may need some help to get the job done.
 Many people use artificial methods to help with water circulation.
 The most common of which is aeration.